olimorris/onedarkpro.nvim/README.md

       return "onelight"
     end
   end,
-  colors = nil, -- Override default colors.
-Can specify colors for "onelight" or "onedark" themes by passing in a table hlgroups = nil, -- Override default highlight groups filetype_hlgroups = nil, -- Override default highlight groups for specific filetypes plugins = { -- Override which plugins highlight groups are loaded
+  colors = nil, -- Override default colors by specifying colors for 'onelight' or 'onedark' themes hlgroups = nil, -- Override default highlight groups filetype_hlgroups = nil, -- Override default highlight groups for specific filetypes plugins = { -- Override which plugins highlight groups are loaded
       native_lsp = true,
       polygot = true,
       treesitter = true,
-      -- Others omitted for brevity
+      -- NOTE: Other plugins have been omitted for brevity }, styles = {
-  },
-  styles = {
       strings = "NONE", -- Style that is applied to strings